On Margins and Derandomisation in PAC-Bayes: AVERAGING ONE-HIDDEN- LAYER NETWORKS

+This is interesting because it enables empirical comparisons with deeper networks on more complex datasets without severe overfitting, which we hope can form a stepping stone between totally-randomised PAC-Bayesian bounds and non-random margin bounds, while helping in the understanding of one-hidden-layer network generalisation.
+This provides a middle ground between a series of works obtaining bounds for stochastic neural networks such as \citet{dziugaite2017computing}, and those providing margin bounds for non-stochastic DNNs, such as (in a PAC-Bayesian context) \citet{DBLP:conf/iclr/NeyshaburBS18}.

-\paragraph{Empirical evaluation.} Although the main contribution of this paper is in the refinement of methods for proving PAC-Bayes margin bounds, in \Cref{section:experiments} we also make some empirical evaluations of \Cref{multiclass_erf_theorem}, and a partially deranmdonised generalisation of it.
-Training to a fixed cross-entropy and margin loss (as in \citealp{DBLP:conf/iclr/JiangNMKB20}), we examine changes in the big-O complexity measure in \Cref{multiclass_erf_theorem} versus generalisation error under hyperparameter changes in both cases.
-This complexity measure is predictive under training set size changes and somewhat predictive under learning rate changes, but like most such measures \citep{DBLP:conf/nips/DziugaiteDNRCWM20}, it is not predictive under changes of width, implying the per-unit margin decreases significantly with width.
+\textbf{Empirical evaluation.} Although the main contribution of this paper is in the refinement of methods for proving PAC-Bayes margin bounds, in \Cref{section:experiments} we also make some empirical evaluations of \Cref{multiclass_erf_theorem}, and a partially derandomised generalisation of it.
+Since these bounds were in general vacuous, we adopt the procedures of \citet{DBLP:conf/iclr/JiangNMKB20} and \citet{DBLP:conf/nips/DziugaiteDNRCWM20} to compare such bounds; training to a fixed cross-entropy of \(0.3\) and setting margin loss \(\hat{L}_{\gamma}(F) = 0.2\), we examine changes in the big-O complexity measure in \Cref{multiclass_erf_theorem} versus generalisation error under different hyperparameter changes.
+Our complexity measure is predictive under training set size changes and somewhat predictive under learning rate changes, but like most such measures \citep{DBLP:conf/nips/DziugaiteDNRCWM20}, it is not predictive under changes of width, implying the per-unit margin decreases significantly with width.
+We interpret this as follows: at initialisation \(u_i \cdot x \sim d^{-\frac12}\) is small, so if weights stay near their initialisation (as is usual for wider networks trained by SGD), units are less saturated and the per-unit margin decreases.
+This is avoided in lower dimensions or by scaling up the weight initialisations with \(d\), but as this is further from the typical SGD training scenario we avoid this.

+\textbf{Optimisation of the prior.} We have in the above empirical evaluation neglected to utilise optimised data-dependent priors \citep[as initiated by][]{DBLP:conf/nips/AmbroladzePS06,DBLP:journals/jmlr/Parrado-HernandezASS12}, which has been demonstrated to vastly tighten bounds in the case of neural networks due to the stability of training.
+These ideas have been heavily used in recent papers for neural networks \citep[for example]{DBLP:conf/aistats/DziugaiteHGA021} and were found to significantly improve the actual bound values in preliminary experiments, in some cases leading to non-vacuous (although loose) results.
+As our focus is more on the theoretical side of providing a method to prove margin bounds, we decided to focus on the data-independent case for simplicity.

+\textbf{Related Work.} Here we mention previous work \citep{NIPS2019_8911,biggs2021entropy} on PAC-Bayesian neural networks with \(\erf\) activations, as well as a wide range of results obtaining generalisation bounds for neural networks, in particular \citet{neyshabur2018the} which focuses specifically on one-hidden-layer networks. \citet{DBLP:journals/corr/abs-2002-09956} uses similar methods to ours by looking at Gaussian perturbations to the weights of a deep ReLU network, but their bound relies on the strong assumption of bounds on the Hessian and gradients of the network across weight values, and as formulated is not evaluable nor decreases with \(m\).